python-odin/odin/docs/ref/resources/instances.rst

 A resource is the definition of the data structure that data is mapped into.

 The basics:
- * Each model is a Python class that subclasses odin.Resource.
+ * Each resource is a Python class that subclasses :py:class:`odin.Resource`.
- * Each attribute of the model represents a object field.
+ * Each field attribute of the resource is defined by a :py:class:`odin.Field` subclass.

 Quick example
 =============